MITTS: The Only "Can't Lose" Stock Market Investment on Earth

 MITTS Investments: A Rock-Solid Financial Foundation

-For seekers of the mythical Holy Grail, this strategy is no fantasy.
-It delivers exactly what it promises.
-MITTS are publicly traded securities created by Merrill Lynch for investors who want capital appreciation coupled with complete protection of principal.
+Publicly traded, they were created by Merrill Lynch for investors who want capital appreciation coupled with complete protection of principal.

 How Are MITTS Purchased?

 You are not required to buy these securities through Merrill Lynch, however, nor are you required to hold them until maturity.
 MITTS trade on the American Stock Exchange and New York Stock Exchange, giving shareholders daily liquidity.
 If the index begins to rise, so will the MITTS.
 If the index falls, so will the share price, temporarily.

 However, no matter how badly the index gets hit, Merrill Lynch guarantees that you will NOT receive less than $10 at maturity.
 So there's no reason to sell if the price is down temporarily.
 And, of course, if the price is up, you can take profits whenever you like.

 Unlike stock and mutual fund shareholders who are always left wondering when, or if, their share prices will recover, holders of MITTS have the supreme peace of mind that comes from knowing that under no circumstances will they suffer a loss of principal.